With these juicy pork chop recipes, you never have to worry about serving tough, dry meat again.

 Bookmark these pork chop recipes now, and you’ll always have delicious meals right at your fingertips.

 In the mood for a little Southern hospitality?
-Then this recipe is for you.
+Then this recipe is perfect for a family dinner.

 You’ll brown the meat in a hot skillet until you see a crisp crust, then add the rest of the ingredients and simmer until everything is tender.